sylvain-hh/rabbitmq-open-exchange/README-operators.md

 ```
 As you may know, those ones are compatible with headers exchange, but there are new binding's types :
 ```
-                       any N              .. at least N opeartor(s) must match true any                .. at least one operator matches true
+                       eq                 .. like 'all', but where headers' keys are ALL present in binding set N              .. like 'all', but where at least N headers' keys exist in message
 ```